matthewtoye/ajenti_letsencrypt_plugin/README.md

 ## Usage

 * In Ajenti-Panel go to `Security -> LetsEncrypt`
-* Replace your config options depending on your os
-* Dehydrated Basedir, Dehydrated Filename, Wellknown Basedir should all be preset and will work fine on Ubuntu
+* Replace your config options depending on your os (Dehydrated Basedir, Dehydrated Filename, Wellknown Basedir should all be preset and will work fine on Ubuntu 16.04)
 * Fill in the domains you want to create certificates for
-  * 1 domain per row (e.g.: ROW 1: domain.com sub.domain.com blog.domain.com
-							ROW 2: domain.net sub.domain.net
-							ROW 3: mydomain.org blog.mydomain.org)
+  * Add a new domain, without any sub-domain (ex: mydomain.com)
+  * Expand the domain, and add your sub-domains (1 per line, ie: www.mydomain.com)
 * Click `Save` to store your settings but prevent requesting certificates
 * Click `Request` to request your certificates
   * Check `Force Renewal` to request certs no matter what
-* Set the SSL-certificates per domain in your `Websites` tabs
+* Set the SSL-certificates per domain in your `Websites` tabs OR click use Certs to automatically match Nginx files with available certificates and configure files (THIS IS BETA)